snkashis/android-docs/pages/map-sdk/5.0.1/0_getting_started.md

 Attributes will not auto-generate as you type because of Android Studio's current implementation, which means that you might not know all the attributes that are available to use. **[Click here to view the full list of MapView XML attributes](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res/values/attrs.xml)**.

-Additionally, make sure that you add `xmlns:mapbox="http://schemas.android.com/apk/res-auto"` to the the top-level parent layout of the particular xml file.
-In the example below, you'll see that it's added to the RelativeLayout:
+Additionally, make sure that you add `xmlns:mapbox="http://schemas.android.com/apk/res-auto"` to the the top-level parent layout of the particular XML file.
+In the example below, you'll see that it's added to the `RelativeLayout`:

 ```xml
 <RelativeLayout